Connect with us

 Scottish Television was founded by Canadian newspaper magnate Roy Thomson with early popular offerings for Scotland bringing a mix of drama, entertainment, variety, factual and music to screens.
 The first offering, the live variety show, This Is Scotland brought the good and the great of the country’s top stage and screen talent to air including the final appearance of Jack Buchanan the renowned actor and entertainer.
 The variety theme continued with Jig Time, set in a studio barn, and The One O’clock Gang variety series based on ATV’s Lunchbox programme.

-Network commissions however were also important to STV, for both recognition of being a successful production centre and also national exposure.
 The first ITV series commissioned was, in October 1957, This Wonderful World.
 Presented by John Grierson, the founder of the British documentary film movement, the factual magazine series saw Grierson bringing topics of interest from across the globe into viewers homes.
 The production would run for a decade.
 In 1962 it was comedy that became seen not just on STV but several other ITV regions too with The Adventures of Francie and Josie.
 Scottish comedians Jack Milroy starred as Francie and Rikki Fulton as Josie.
 Scottish Television was also never afraid to tackle issues, and bring controversial content to screen.
 In 1967 documentary The Bowler and the Bunnet saw actor Sean Connery direct and present the programme which cast a critical eye over the operating of the Fairfield Shipyard in Glasgow.

 Time for a dance, 10 O’clock sharp with Jig Time in the old barn.